freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-150-searching-a-triangular-array-for-a-sub-triangle-having-minimum-sum/index.md

 ---
-title: Problem 150: Searching a triangular array for a sub-triangle having minimum-sum
+title: Searching a triangular array for a sub-triangle having minimum-sum
 ---
 ## Problem 150: Searching a triangular array for a sub-triangle having minimum-sum